ParishaCB/JavaScript-Projects/README.md

 # 3. Frontend Movie Search App
 - Created a frontend movie search app
 - Used APIs to produce search results
-- Created a backend reviews API
+- Created a backend reviews API - used Node.js & MongoDB
 - Connected both the frontend and backend together